marinagduque/old_website/research.md

   feature: 3Research.png
 ---

+My research combines novel theoretical insights with rigorous empirical analysis using methods like network analysis and survey experiments to address two distinct but complementary questions.
+The first part of my research agenda examines how countries achieve status.
+While existing studies traditionally assume that status depends on attributes like economic or military capabilities, my work reveals the underlying relational effects that drive status recognition in the international system.
+Complementing the first part, the second part of my research agenda examines how status motivates political behavior.
+While existing research treats status-motivated behavior at the state level as an attempt to achieve international recognition, my work disentangles the mechanisms driving status-motivated behavior at the domestic level.

 #### PEER-REVIEWED ARTICLES

 Duque, Marina G. 2018. <a href="https://doi.org/10.1093/isq/sqy001" target="_blank">Recognizing International Status: A Relational Approach.</a> _International Studies Quarterly_ 62(3): 577–592.